Come join us on the RiverFront

 Enjoy Overlooking the James River While Dining

-Maybe you’re looking for a unique dining experience?
-We can’t think of a better place than dining while nearby the river.
+if you’re looking for a unique dining experience we can’t think of a better place than dining while nearby the river.
 On Jefferson Street and on the BluffWalk, located right below Commerce Street, you’ll find these tasty eateries:

 - The Water Dog